 So, if your loved one is raped, will you love the rapist?

-If the answer here is ‘yes’, will you demonstrate loving actions toward the rapist by supporting her/him when s/he is charged with the offense, or, in some other way… If you do this, I will assert that you do not love your loved one, even though you claim to do so because you “love everyone” – it is a false statement.
+If the answer here is ‘yes’, will you demonstrate loving actions toward the rapist by supporting her/him when s/he is charged with the offense, or, in some other way?
+If you do this, I will assert that you do not love your loved one, even though you claim to do so because you “love everyone” – it is a false statement.
 I doubt that your loved one will love the rapist.
-If you insist that s/he does, you are at the very least being insensitive, at the most/worst, abusive – neither are loving actions toward a loved one.
+If you insist that s/he does, you are at best, insensitive, at worst, abusive – neither are loving actions toward a loved one.

 “I love everyone” is as fictitious as romantic love.